Hair for Hope: Origin

-In 2003, nine Children's Cancer Foundation volunteers decided to shave their heads to help garner support for children with cancer during Tulip Hearts Day, an annual Children's Cancer Foundation fundraising event, with the help of Lush Hair Creation’s hair stylists. $2000 in donation was raised towards Children's Cancer Foundation.
+In 2003, nine Children's Cancer Foundation volunteers decided to shave their heads to help garner support for children with cancer during Tulip Hearts Day, an annual Children's Cancer Foundation fundraising event, with the help of Lush Hair Creation's hair stylists. $2000 in donation was raised towards Children's Cancer Foundation.
 The idea for Hair for Hope was born.
 On 27 August 2004, Hair for Hope was officially launched involving 73 volunteers raising up to $48,000 for Children's Cancer Foundation beneficiaries.

 Works

-Being an initiative of the Children’s Cancer Foundation, Hair for Hope began in 2004.
-Hair for Hope has both raised money for the Children’s Cancer Foundation’s beneficiaries and increased awareness for the foundation as well as Children’s Cancer.
+Being an initiative of the Children's Cancer Foundation, Hair for Hope began in 2004.
+Hair for Hope has both raised money for the Children's Cancer Foundation's beneficiaries and increased awareness for the foundation as well as Children's Cancer.

 Participants garner pledges for the cause with many individuals and groups signing up to give their support for the cause.
 They then have their heads shaven at the annual event typically held at the end of July.
 Hair for Hope also partners with many organisations who support the event through providing participants as well as other means.
 Hair from volunteers are also used to make wigs to raise funds too.

 Having grown beyond a single event, there are now many satellite events held under the Hair for Hope banner.
 These events are organised by both public and private organisations and are non-concurrent to the main event.
 Venues are usually provided free by the organisers and hair salons, such as Jean Yip Group and Next Hair Salon, provided their services for free also.

 Hair for Hope established the Hair for Hope Facebook page and Twitter account in April 2011 and Instagram account, more recently, in November 2014.

 Reception

-Since its inception in 2003 with only nine volunteers to shaving their heads and raising S$2,000 for the event, it has grew to 6656 shavees and achieved more than S$3.29 million in 2014.
+Since its inception in 2003 with only nine volunteers to shaving their heads and raising S$2,000 for the event, it has grown to 6656 shavees and achieved more than S$3.29 million in 2014.
 It has branched out and reached 53 satellite events organized by 33 corporate offices, 13 schools, and seven grassroot organizations.
 In 2011, the event saw 547 females shave their heads, out of the 4238 shavees.